 This is an introductory course, designed to provide the fundamental concepts of Materials Science and Engineering.
-Students will be able to describe structure, properties, and applications of metallic, ceramic, polymeric and composite materials and the significance of the electronic, thermal, magnetic and photonic properties in applications.
+Students will be able to describe structure, properties, and applications of metallic, ceramic, polymeric and composite materials and how to select materials for a given application.